 We have historically financed our operations and working capital through net cash provided by operating activities and borrowings under our Term Loan Facility and Revolving Credit Facility (each as defined below).
-As of December 31, 2022 December 31, 2023, we had \$85.2 million \$44.4 million of cash and cash equivalents and available borrowing capacity of \$48.2 million \$50.0 million under our Revolving Credit Facility.
+As of December 31, 2024, we had \$89.5 million of cash and cash equivalents and available borrowing capacity of \$50.0 million under our Revolving Credit Facility.
 On July 29, 2022, the SEC declared effective our Registration Statement on Form S-3, pursuant to which the Company may issue a combination of securities described in the prospectus in one or more offerings from time to time.
 Our primary cash needs are to fund working capital requirements, invest in growing our business, make investments in GCM Funds, make scheduled principal payments and interest payments on our outstanding indebtedness, pay dividends to holders of our Class A common stock, and pay tax distributions to members.
 Additionally, as a result of the Transaction, we need cash to make payments under the Tax Receivable Agreement.
-We expect that our cash flow from operations, current cash and cash equivalents and available borrowing capacity under our Revolving Credit Facility will be sufficient to fund our operations and planned capital expenditures and to service our debt obligations for the next twelve months, months and the foreseeable future.
+We expect that our cash flow from operations, current cash and cash equivalents and available borrowing capacity under our Revolving Credit Facility will be sufficient to fund our operations and planned capital expenditures and to service our debt obligations for the next twelve months and the foreseeable future.

-We are required to maintain minimum net capital balances for regulatory purposes for certain of our Japan, Hong Kong and United Kingdom foreign subsidiaries as well as our U.S. broker-dealer subsidiary.
+We are required to maintain minimum net capital balances for regulatory purposes for certain of our foreign subsidiaries as well as our U.S. broker-dealer subsidiary.
 These net capital requirements are met by retaining cash.
 As a result, we may be restricted in our ability to transfer cash between different operating entities and jurisdictions.
-As of December 31, 2022 December 31, 2023 we are in compliance with these regulatory requirements.
+As of December 31, 2024 we are in compliance with these regulatory requirements.